stephenh/tessell/docs/tutorial.md

       }
 {: class=brush:java}

-The first `binder.bind` call sets up two-way binding between the `client.name` model and the `view.name()` text box widget.
+The first `binder.bind` call sets up two-way binding between the `client.name` property and the `view.name()` text box widget.
 If the model changes, the text box is updated; if the text box changes, the model is updated.

-The second `binder.bind` call sets up one-one binding from our custom `nameLeft` model to the text of the `nameLeft` label widget.
+The second `binder.bind` call sets up one-way binding from our custom `nameLeft` property to the text of the `nameLeft` label widget.

 The third `binder.bind` call sets up `saveCommand` to be called when `submit` is clicked. `saveCommand` is a `DispatchUiCommand` that sends an action to the server and waits for the result: